-The PortPlus notification sent from the national SSN to the Central SSN contains limited information.
-The full information is available by the National SSN system upon request (i.e. details about HAZMAT, Waste and Security)21.
+In general, the PortPlus notification sent from the national SSN to the Central SSN contains limited information.
+The full information is available by the National SSN system upon request (i.e. details about HAZMAT, Security and bunkers)27.
+The waste details, unlike other groups, must be provided as part of PortPlus notifications.